 Further information on exemption and option to tax, including the detailed conditions that need to be met, can be found in

 With the exception of community schools and community special schools all of the institutions listed in paragraph VATEDU28000 have charitable status, together with universities and many independent schools.
 Other individual education providers may also be charities.
-Guidance V1-09 Charities and Notice 701/1 Charities contain further details.
+VCHAR-VAT Charities and Notice 701/1: charities contain further details.

 Examples of buildings used for business purposes

 The following are examples of buildings used for business purposes: